So, I’d been wondering what to write about this week and then struck pay-dirt when I was having a conversation with a very good Twitter friend.

-Yes, she has great power, but the rub is that she currently can’t use them.
-When you meet her she’s a broken person.
+Yes, she has great power, but the rub is that she currently can’t use it.
+When you meet her, she’s a broken person.
 Grieving the loss of her team.
-They were lost at an event that happened recently that she refers to as ‘Bloody Valletta’, a mission that went wrong!
+They were lost at an event that happened recently, that she refers to as ‘Bloody Valletta’, a mission that went wrong!

-Since then she’s not been able to use her powers without breaking into debilitating sweats and tremor.
-There’s a reason why for this, which I won’t do into right now (you’ll have to read it!), but as a hint… think ‘addict going through withdrawal’…
+Since then she’s not been able to use her powers without breaking into debilitating sweats and tremors.
+There’s a reason for this, which I won’t go into right now (you’ll have to read it!), but as a hint…think ‘addict going through withdrawal’…

 Condition number 2: Break them!

 But what about her character itself.

 Well, I wanted her to have both likeable traits, but also unlikeable traits.